rszeredi/countries-quiz/README.md

     - Study mode: choose whether you want to study all questions, or focus on the ones you've gotten incorrect in the past

 ## Techonologies Used
-This is my very first React app and uses the following tools:
+This is my very first React app!
+It uses the following tools:
   - React
     - A mixture of Functional components and Class components (note: this was not a design decision, it was purely for learning)
     - React Hooks